Wavelet303/mask-ukf/README.md

 > We use `OpenMP` for faster evaluation of the `UKF` measurement model and for faster evaluation of the `ADD-S` metric.
 If possible, you should use a version of `mlpack` compiled against `OpenMP` to obtain faster execution of the outlier rejection procedure.

 ## Instructions for evaluation
 These instructions allow downloading precomputed results of algorithms `MaskUKF`, `DenseFusion` and `ICP` and evaluating the `ADD-S` and `RMSE` metrics.

 If you need to test the actual algorithm and recompute the results please follow the [Instructions for testing](#instructions-for-testing) section.
+In case you recomputed the results, **you can skip to point (4)** for the actual evaluation of the metrics.

 1. Clone the repository, build and install
    ```